 - They’re a particularly aggressive and defensive species.
 When you approach one, it’ll usually stand its ground rather than trying to escape.
 They’ll try rattling, but won’t hesitate to strike.

 Copperheads are another kind of viper.
 They get their name from their heads, which are—you guessed it—a red, coppery color.
 People use the term copperhead to refer to a few different snakes, including rat snakes and occasionally water moccasins.
 But the true copperhead is the North American copperhead snake, scientific name Agkistrodon contortrix.

 These snakes are pit vipers.
 Pit vipers have infrared-sensing pits in their nose which can detect minute temperature variations nearby.
 This helps them to find prey on the forest floor, in the undergrowth, where mice and other small mammals like to hide.
 They won’t use their senses to hunt and bite you, thankfully, but they’re still dangerous.

 What makes copperheads so dangerous is that they freeze when you approach them.
 Almost all snakes would rather avoid a person than confront them, because, after all, you’re much bigger and louder than they are.
 The copperhead doesn’t try and get away, though—it stands its ground.
 This means that they encounter and therefore bite far more people than other snakes.
 Not only that, but their range is quite wide, from Texas and the Midwest all the way to the east coast.

-- Sheer, blinding pain (like most bites from pit vipers)
+- Blinding pain, like most bites from pit vipers

 - Swelling of the wound, and if enough venom was injected, of the whole limb